aleios-cloud/sls-test-tools/README.md

 ## Maintenance

-sls-dev-tools is currently being actively maintained.
+sls-test-tools is currently being actively maintained.
 If you find a problem with the tool, let us know and we'll solve it as quickly as possible.
 ## Usage

 - Copy the `test-lib.js` file, along with the `package.json` to your project.